-Plagiarism is defined as reproduction and presentation of the work of others without acknowledgment and includes copying (in whole or in part) the work or data of other persons, or presenting substantial extracts from books, articles, theses, computer software, lecture notes, assignments tapes. without or due acknowledgment.
-All students are advised against making assessable material (assignments, etc.) available to other students, as they could then be a party to plagiarism and, as such, may be penalised as if they themselves had committed an act of plagiarism.
+Plagiarism is defined as reproduction and presentation of the work of others without acknowledgment and includes copying (in whole or in part) the work or data of other persons, or presenting substantial extracts from books, articles, theses, computer software, lecture notes, assignments or tapes, without due acknowledgment.
+You are advised against making assessable material (assignments, etc.) available to other students, as they could then be a party to plagiarism and, as such, may be penalised as if they themselves had committed an act of plagiarism.

-All students are expected to be fully conversant with the various systems of referencing.
-Details on the preferred referencing system for the discipline you are studying will be provided by the Unit Assessor.
+You are expected to be fully conversant with the various systems of referencing.
+Details on the preferred referencing system for the discipline you are studying will be provided by your Unit Assessor.

-Students should be aware that poor referencing or poor presentation of cited material is NOT plagiarism.
+You should be aware that poor referencing or poor presentation of cited material is NOT plagiarism.
 They constitute poor academic work and will be penalised as such.